skoumalcz/arduino-id-guard/README.md

   // Next line does:
   // Writes DEVICE_ID to last byte in EEPROM memory.
-  // LED devined by ledPin blinks I and D in morse code "..|-.."
+  // LED defined by ledPin blinks I and D letters in Morse code "..|-..".
-  // Restarts device.
+  // Restarts device and prevents executing any following code.
   IdGuard idGuard(DEVICE_ID, ledPin, true);

   // The same as above but with offset 3 to write ID in 4th byte in EEPROM.